Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.md

 Reports CPU utilization percentages for all available time categories (user, system, idle, nice, iowait, irq, softirq, steal, guest, guest_nice) plus the overall cpu-usage (100 - idle - nice).
-Thresholds (WARN/CRIT) are checked against user, system, iowait, and cpu-usage.
-An alert is raised only if the threshold is exceeded for COUNT consecutive runs, suppressing short spikes and focusing on sustained load.
+Thresholds (WARN/CRIT) are checked against user, system, and cpu-usage.
+An alert is raised only if the threshold is exceeded for COUNT consecutive runs, suppressing short spikes and focusing on sustained load. iowait is reported and graphed but never triggers an alert, because Linux iowait is relabelled idle time and unreliable on multi-core systems.
 Perfdata is emitted for every field to enable full graphing.
 Extended stats (context switches, interrupts, etc.) are included if supported on this platform.
 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
   -h, --help           show this help message and exit